Jalisco New Generation Cartel: Continued attacks and 2012 Veracruz massacres

 CJNG members claiming responsibility for killing Zetas.

 Despite the strong military presence, the authorities discovered seven bodies inside a Ford Lobo on 8 October 2011 in Veracruz.
 On 22 December 2011, three public buses were attacked by drug cartel members on Federal Highway 105 in Veracruz, leaving 16 dead.
 Three U.S. citizens were among those dead.
 Soon after the shootouts, which happened in the early morning, the authorities carried out an operation to find those responsible, killing five gunmen.
 The U.S. Consulate in Matamoros asked Americans to avoid traveling on highways between cities in the late hours of the night.

 In Tampico Alto, Veracruz, on 23 December 2011 the Mexican authorities found 10 dead bodies after an anonymous call from a citizen.
 The corpses were dumped on a dirt road, and all of them were handcuffed and presented signs of torture.
 Nine out of the ten bodies were decapitated.
 Earlier in February 2011, Saturnino Valdés Llanos, the mayor of the municipality of Tampico Alto, was kidnapped in February 2011; his body was left in a garbage dump with 10 more bodies a week later.
 On 25 December 2011 near Tampico, Tamaulipas, a city on the border with Veracruz, 13 bodies were found inside an 18-wheeler truck.
 According to officials, the truck had license plates from Veracruz.
 Authorities indicated that this massacre was related to the other mass murders that had occurred in Veracruz.
 On 9 February 2012, the Mexican authorities exhumed 15 bodies from clandestine mass graves in Acayucan, Veracruz.
 According to government sources, by March 2012, the homicide rate in Veracruz and its surrounding territories had decreased.
-President Felipe Calderón attributed the low homicide rates to the Operation Veracruz, the military-led operation implemented in October 2011.
+President Felipe Calderón attributed the low homicide rates to the Operation Veracruz, the military-led open implemented in October 2011.

 On 3 May 2012 in Boca del Río, Veracruz, three photojournalists who covered the crime events in Veracruz were slain and dumped in several plastic bags in a canal.
 Press freedom groups indicated that the three journalists had "temporarily fled Veracruz after receiving threats [in 2011]."
-Over the past eighteen months, seven journalist have been killed in Veracruz alone.
+Over eighteen months, seven journalists had been killed in Veracruz alone.
 There are only a few journalists reporting on crime-related stories in the state.
 Upon the arrest of several members of the cartel, the authorities confirmed in August 2012 that the CJNG was responsible for killing five journalists in Veracruz.